Psionic-labs/Agent-Casuality/docs/thesis.md

 5. **The one sentence pitch was sharpened toward the specific claim that is actually defensible**, which is interaction attribution between independent agent branches, not causal debugging in general.

+6. **The architecture became decision-centric.** The event graph remains the foundation, but declared dependency and tested decision influence are now separate concepts.
+A decision or merge contract sits above the event graph.

+7. **Agent runtime integrations moved after the MVP.** Coding-agent adapters and plugins are a post-MVP distribution and dogfooding track, not a prerequisite for the core debugger.

 ## Project thesis